Dean Harrison - Counselling Psychologist

 In their classic work, Maslow and his colleagues identified three stages on the road to self-actualisation.

-The first stage is that of being or dormant potential, which is when people do not realise they have any potential at all.
+The first stage is 'being' or dormant potential, when people do not realise they have any potential.
 At this stage, they are quite content with life as it is and don’t feel as though there is anything missing from their lives.

 Stage 2: Active Potential

-The second stage is that of becoming or active potential where people start to become aware of what they can do in life.
-They recognise how much better things could be if only they tried harder or put more effort into something.
+The second stage is active potential, where people become aware of what they can do.
+They recognise how much better things could be if they tried harder or put more effort into something.

-It may be that someone has realised their passion for writing poetry but hasn’t had much success yet.
+Someone may have realised their passion for writing poetry but hasn’t had much success yet.
 They feel like giving up because nothing seems to work out for them.
 They may also feel like they have moved on and neglected or forgotten this aspiration, interest or aspect of themselves.

 Stage 3: Full Actualisation

 The third stage involves full actualisation.
-This means having achieved one's full potential through hard work and dedication towards achieving one's goals (as opposed to just dreaming about them).
+This means achieving one's full potential through hard work and dedication towards achieving one's goals (as opposed to just dreaming about them).

 In short, full actualisation is developing yourself into what you want to be - no matter how long it takes!